 Before choosing an OKR software, there are a few features you should look out for when deciding whether it’s best for your business.

-- Tailor made for your business.
+- Tailor-made for your business.
 Every business is different, OKR software isn’t a one size fits all kind of solution.
-Instead, you should look for software which allows you to tailor your OKRs to meet your business’s needs.
+Instead, you should look for software that allows you to tailor your OKRs to meet your business’s needs.

 - Flexible and scalable.
 Sometimes minor tweaks need to be made to your OKRs depending on your team’s focus and size.
 So your software should be able to adapt and change as your business does.

 - User friendly.
 It’s important that you choose an OKR software that can be easily integrated into your team.
 The focus should be on achieving your OKRs, not trying to figure out how to use new software.
 Have a look and see whether certain aspects need more attention to detail than others.
 If that’s the case, you might want to consider a team training session.

 - Able to reflect progress.
 Your OKR software should be able to give you insights into your team’s progress in achieving them.
 Not only does this help track how your OKRs are going, you can also use this information to develop your employee performance reviews.